sue-raisianzadeh/sue-raisianzadeh/README.md

 ✨ Thank you for visiting! ✨
-- 🔭 I’m currently working on realtime chatroom with media using reactjs, scss, firebase
+- 🔭 I’m currently working on realtime chatroom with media using reactjs, scss and firebase

 You can see my portfolio on this address: